michalk-k/Home-Assistant-TimscaleDB/docs/index.md

     cost_range DATARANGE NOT NULL,
     cost_value NUMERIC NOT NULL,
     cost_unit TEXT NOT NULL,
-    CONSTRAINT exc_electricitycost_costrange EXCLUDE USING gist (cost_type WITH =, cost_kind WITH =, cost_range WITH &&),
+    CONSTRAINT xc_electricitycost_costrange EXCLUDE USING gist (cost_type WITH =, cost_kind WITH =, cost_range WITH &&),
-    CONSTRAINT pk_electricitycost PRIMARY KEY (cost_type, cost_range)
+    CONSTRAINT pk_electricitycost PRIMARY KEY (cost_type, cost_kind, cost_range)
 );
-CREATE INDEX exc_electricitycost_costrange ON ltss_energy.electricity_cost USING gist (cost_type, cost_kind, cost_range);
 ```

-Note that `exc_electricitycost_costrange` constraint that prevents the creation of overlapping ranges for the same cost type and kind.
+Note that the `xc_electricitycost_costrange` constraint prevents the creation of overlapping ranges for the same cost type and kind.
 It creates the index named the same way.

-Such kind of constraint requires `btree_gist` extension which we already have installed (see the beginning of this article).
+Such of constraint requires `btree_gist` extension, which we already have installed (see the beginning of this article).

 The table is populated with data (example from my installation).
 Units are informative (but might be used for recalculation if one needs that).
-Note, pricelists usually contain prices for MWh.
-If you maintain energy in kWh like me, those numbers need to be divided by 1000.
+Note, pricelists usually contain prices for `MWh`.
+If you maintain energy in `kWh` like me, those numbers need to be divided by 1000.

 |cost_type|cost_kind   |cost_range             |cost_value|cost_unit|